Aggregate Effects in the National Economy

 How can such a seemingly reasonable line of logic lead to an invalid conclusion?

-The mistake arises because the argument ignores that the aggregate effect of the increased income of retained minimum wage workers.
+This mistaken belief arises because the argument ignores the effect of the increased income of minimum wage workers.
 Their increased spending affects the entire economy.
 GDP increases.
 Consider the two paths available to the money used to incrementally raise the minimum wage.

 - When the minimum wage is raised, those workers who retain their minimum wage jobs spend all of their newly increased income on consumption.
 As is often bandied about, consumers drive 70% of the GDP.
 With the increased income entirely spent, all the increase goes into GDP growth.